Residential Drop-Off Centers

 - Visitors must obey all safety guidelines for driving in and out of the facility, and for properly disposing of materials.
 Violation of any facility safety regulation is grounds for suspension of disposal privileges.

-- Any visitor using profanity or who is verbally abusive may be dismissed from the facility and barred indefinitely from using any Citizens’ Convenience Center.
+- Any visitor using profanity or who is verbally abusive may be dismissed from the facility and barred indefinitely from using any Residential Drop-Off Center.
 Anyone who is barred must formally request reinstatement from the Department of Public Works.

 - Material intended for disposal must be secured so it can be safely transported without creating traffic hazards.